 The system generates a score for the page based, at least in part, on the extent to which advertisements are presented or updated within the page, the quality of the advertiser associated with the advertisement provided within the page, whether the advertisement relates to an advertising page that has more than the threshold amount of traffic, and/or the extent to which the advertisement generates user traffic to the advertising page.

-The system ranks the page with regard to at least one other page based, at least in part, on the score.
+The system ranks the page concerning at least one other page-based, at least in part, on the score.

 If you didn’t pay much attention to the potential impact that advertising traffic might have on rankings of a page, you may want to spend a little time with the claims section of the second patent application.
 I found it worth going back over the description section in detail, with some hindsight from the last two years since the original patent application on historical data was filed.